-- 2. Mount the VBoxGuestAdditions.iso file as your Linux guest's virtual CD-ROM drive, exactly the same way as described for a Windows guest in chapter 4.2.1.1, Installation, page 55. - 3.
+- 2. Insert the VBoxGuestAdditions.iso CD file into your Linux guest's virtual CD-ROM drive, exactly the same way as described for a Windows guest in chapter 4.2.1.1, Installation, page 55. - 3.
 Change to the directory where your CD-ROM drive is mounted and execute as root:

+'''

-sh ./VBoxLinuxAdditions-x86.run
+sh ./VBoxLinuxAdditions.run

+'''